 Schedule a live video demo with a LocknCharge team member to get a closer look at how our products help make your life easier.

-There are many options for deploying mobile devices to students and choosing which model makes the most sense for your schools can be hard.
+Schools quickly learned that there are many options for deploying mobile devices—and that each model comes with its own set of device management challenges.
+Choosing what makes the most sense for your district can be hard.

 Do you want to give every student a digital device to take home?
-Have students use devices that stay in each classroom?
+Provide students with devices that stay in each classroom?
 Distribute mobile devices to students through a shared cart approach?
 Or let students bring their own devices from home?
-Each of these scenarios has its own benefits and challenges.

 1:1 Programs - Devices Stay in the Classroom

 Because devices don’t need to be moved from one classroom to another in a full 1:1 environment, a wall charging station is a fitting option.
-These units take up less space and typically cost less than a cart, leaving more money to buy the devices themselves.
+These units take up less space and typically cost less than a cart, leaving more money to spend on other tech tools.

 When you’re distributing devices to students at the start of class each day, time is at a premium.
-The unique basket design of our Carrier 10, Carrier 15, iQ 10 and Joey 10 charging stations make this process much easier and more efficient—which saves valuable class time for instruction.
+The best charging stations for schools make this process much easier and more efficient, which saves valuable class time for instruction.
+That’s why we created the unique basket design of our Carrier 10 and 15 and iQ 10 charging stations.

 Another option is the Putnam 8 or 16.
 While these aren’t basket-compatible, they are perfect for 1:1 “stay at school” programs that use tablets.
-As an added bonus, the stations’ external LED display makes it easy to know if all devices have been put away at the end of the day.
+As an added bonus, the station’s external LED display makes it easy to know if all devices have been put away at the end of the day, and they come pre-wired with MFI-approved lightning cables, making setup a breeze.

 1:1 Programs - Students Take Devices Home

 Benefits: Letting students take school-owned devices home creates a “classroom without walls,” enabling 24-7 learning.
-It also addresses the digital divide and the so-called “homework gap,” ensuring that all students have equitable access to learning opportunities.
+It also addresses the digital divide and the so-called “homework gap,” ensuring that all students have equitable access to learning opportunities and their teachers.

-Challenges: Besides the obvious funding hurdles, take-home 1:1 programs come with an increased risk of devices being damaged, lost, or stolen.
-It can be harder for schools to manage the devices, as students might be downloading apps or using devices in a way they weren’t intended.
-What’s more, students might forget to charge their device or bring it to school.
+Challenges: Besides the obvious funding hurdles, take-home 1:1 programs come with an increased risk of devices being damaged, lost or stolen.
+It can be harder for schools to manage the devices, as students might be downloading apps or using devices in unintended ways.
+What’s more, students might forget to charge their device or forget to bring their device altogether.
+Another challenge that often comes up is how to store and charge devices over the summer when all of the devices are returned to school.

-Another is the FUYL Tower, which includes 5 or 15 individually-lockable compartments that can store and charge any mobile device.
+An excellent solution is the FUYL Tower, which includes 5 or 15 individually-lockable compartments that can store and charge any mobile device.
 Many schools are placing FUYL Towers in common spaces or media centers so that students can securely charge their devices between classes, during classes that don’t require the use of a mobile device or during lunch.
-The individually lockable compartments work like a hotel safe, creating less work for educators because students can manage the charging of their devices at school without any assistance.
+The individually lockable compartments work like a hotel safe, creating less work for educators because students can manage their devices at school without any assistance.

-Challenges: Teachers have to schedule their use of a cart, and students won’t have daily access to the devices for learning.
+Challenges: Teachers have to schedule their use of carts and mobile device charging stations, and students won’t have daily access to the devices for learning.
 These factors may discourage teachers from using technology for instruction.
 In addition, the apps that students use for learning will vary from one classroom to the next, so teachers will need an easy way to set up and customize shared devices for their students.

-Our Carrier Charging Carts and Joey Charging Carts easily travel from classroom to classroom, and they include our innovative basket design.
+Our Carrier Charging Carts and Joey Charging Carts easily travel from classroom to classroom, and they include our innovative device distribution baskets.
 These baskets, along with the top-loading design of the carts, cut the time it takes to distribute and collect devices in half.
-What’s more, teachers can use the baskets themselves to transport devices between classrooms safely and efficiently.
+What’s more, teachers can use the baskets themselves to transport devices between classrooms safely and efficiently, or they can enlist the help of students.

 Bring Your Own Device (BYOD) Programs